Fuli-Wang/Passive-motion-paradigm-implementation-via-ANN/README.md

 The rows in both files should correspond to each other, where the joint angles correspond to their end positions.

+To train an ANN model using the data:

+    python3 pmptrain.py

 Once the training is done, the model will be saved.
 To transfer or fine-tune the model via transfer learning (make sure the data and model loaded correctly):